-- Client Rights Policies (link)
+- Client Rights Policies

-- o Complaint Management
+- CA-01 Complaint Management

-- o Consumer Choice Policy
+- CA-02 Consumer Choice Policy

-- o Human Rights Policy
+- CA-03 Human Rights Policy

-- o Referral of Complaints
+- CA-07 Referral of Complaints

-- Client Rights Handbooks (link)

-- Rights Handbook
+Client Rights Handbook

-- o Rights Handbook Spanish (link)
+- Rights Handbook - Rights Handbook (Spanish)

-Informed Choice of Provider
+• Informed Choice of Provider

 In the instance of individual practitioners whose relationship is terminated with a provider organization, and who become an employee of another provider organization, and/or who open a private practice, the provider organization shall notify each individual consumer verbally and in writing of the consumer's freedom of choice, and document this notification in the consumer's record.
 The consumer will be offered assistance to retain or select another provider by contacting the LME's Consumer Representative.